Tanya030598/Library-Management-System/README.md

                   Database normalization and relationship management
                   Data aggregation and reporting

-RESULT: This System helps manage student information, course sign-ups, and grades using SQL.
-It makes it easy to track student progress and access their records.
+RESULT: This System helps manage student information, books and loans using SQL.
+It makes it easy to track student data and access their records.

 Link: https://github.com/Tanya030598/Library-Management-System